Rahul7794/pogoREST/README.md

 psql             # it will open the terminal for postgres
 ```

+If the db container is running already then run:

+`./pogorest server -d postgres`

 Make sure the db connection details is fed to `connection/postgres.json`.

-`docker-compose up -d` - Spins up postgres container and then the application container.

-Once the docker-compose runs successfully the application will run exposing port `8081`.
+Once the application runs successfully, it will be exposing port `8081`.

 ![echo](static/echo-service.png)